dvicencio/plus1_frame_sequence_reader/README.md

 ```
 #!/usr/bin/perl -w
 open(SEQFILE, "file_with_genome.txt")||die "opening file $!";
-@ORFarray = <SEQFILE>;
+@ORFarray = <SEQFILE>; # first, we define our sequence file as an array
 close (SEQFILE);
-#this segment of code reads each line of the file, defining ORFs details, into an array
+# this segment of code reads each line of the file, defining ORFs details, into an array

 @NEWDATA=();
 open (RESULTS, ">>file_with_results.txt") ||die "cannot open results.txt: $!";
 @NEWDATA = <RESULTS>;
+# lines 31 to 33 create a new file to deliver results

 push (@NEWDATA, "frame-codon2.pl\n");
 push (@NEWDATA, "Gene name\t");